akave-ai/akave-docs/content/akave-sdk-cli/akavecli-pdp-archival.md

 - How to check the archival status of a file
 - How to download a file from archival storage using PDP

+## About Filecoin's PDP Implementation

+Akave's archival storage tier is powered by **Filecoin's Proof-of-Data-Possession (PDP)** protocol.
+PDP is a cryptographic proof system that allows storage providers to demonstrate they are storing client data without requiring the client to download the entire dataset for verification.
+Filecoin's PDP implementation enables:

+- **Efficient verification**: Storage providers can prove data possession with minimal bandwidth
+- **Decentralized archival**: Data is stored across multiple independent storage providers
+- **Cost-effective long-term storage**: Leverages Filecoin's competitive storage marketplace

+For new users looking to learn more about Filecoin's PDP implementation, visit the [Filecoin PDP documentation](https://docs.filecoin.cloud/core-concepts/pdp-overview/) and explore datasets on the [Filecoin PDP Explorer](https://pdp.vxb.ai/mainnet/datasets).

 {{< callout type="info" >}}
 You must use the node-address: `connect.akave.ai:9500` to access archival tier of Akave Storage.
 {{< /callout >}}